 What is customer delight?

-These components can come from a high-quality product, superior service or some other aspect of the customer experience that exceeds expectations.
+These components come from a high-quality product, superior service or other aspects of the customer experience that exceed expectations.

 Customer delight is an intentional outcome.
 It results from a well-designed product, thoughtful customer relations activities and well-trained support staff.